JoeZhao527/Segment-Turtle/README.md

 To setup dataset, download the dataset from kaggle: https://www.kaggle.com/datasets/wildlifedatasets/seaturtleid2022.
 After unzip the downloaded data, you should see a directory called `turtles-data`.
 Move that to the root directory of our project.

 ## Prepare Working Directory
-After the data and code is set up, the working directory should have four files:
+After the dataset and our code is downloaded, we will have a working directory with four files:
-`license.txt` for the dataset license, `seaturtleid2022.zip` for the dataset zip file `Segment-Turtle-main.zip` for our submitted code, and `turtles-data` for the unzipped dataset
+`license.txt` for the dataset license, `seaturtleid2022.zip` for the dataset zip file `Segment-Turtle-main.zip` for our submitted code zip file, and `turtles-data` for the unzipped dataset

 ## Enviroment Setup